-The phrase to wit, meaning namely or that is to say, is primarily used in legal texts and speech, although it sometimes spills over into other types of writing.
-In general, unless you’re going for a formal tone, to wit bears replacement with one of the many possible alternatives, such as namely, specifically, in other words, more precisely, or to clarify.
+The phrase to wit, meaning namely or that is to say, is primarily used in legal texts and speech, though it sometimes spills over into other types of writing.
+In general, unless you’re going for a formal tone, to wit bears replacement with one of the many alternatives, such as namely, specifically, in other words, more precisely, or to clarify.

 Here’s an example of to wit used in a legal context: